 Cats can be trained not to enter your yard simply by making your property unpleasant.

-- Place mesh netting (angled outwards) or PVC pipe at the top of your fence prevent cats from climbing over.
+- Place mesh netting (angled outwards) or PVC pipe at the top of your fence to prevent cats from climbing over

-- Bury chicken wire just below the surface of your flowerbeds to discourage digging and cover the bed with bark chips or gravel so it is rough.
+- Place chicken wire just below the surface of your flower beds to discourage digging and cover the bed with bark chips or gravel so it is rough

 Animal Care & Control does not capture stray and at-large cats, but does lend humane traps to residents between April 1 and October 31 (weather dependent).
 Animal Care & Control Officers will pick up cats trapped in a City trap.
-All other cats can be brought to the Animal Care & Control Centre during regular business hours.
+All other cats can be brought to the Animal Care & Control Centre by first calling 311 and making an intake appointment.

-City traps can be borrowed for three days at a time from the Animal Care & Control Centre on a first come, first served basis.
+If you need to rent a City trap, please call 311 to book.
+Rentals will be aligned with a cat intake appointment.
 There is a refundable $75 deposit for each trap, payable by VISA, Mastercard, Debit card or cash.
 Cheques are not accepted.

 It is illegal to put an animal in distress, so you will need to check the trap frequently and will have to provide food, water and shelter for the trapped cat until it is turned over to the City.
 The cat must also not be injured by the method you use to trap and transport it.